 At the same time, independence matters.
 In a real-life work environment, developers work at their own pace but have to meet deadlines.
 Completing your share of work and resolving errors on your own (reaching out for support when needed), are critical assets.
 These require both critical and creative thinking and, of course, good time management.
 Also, with tech constantly evolving, keeping up with current trends and practices is key for a successful career.

-Today, web development is one of the most in-demand professions across many industries.
+Today, software engineering is one of the most in-demand professions across many industries.
 The growing appetite for digital transformation and expansion of the digital economy fuels this need.
 According to the U.S. Bureau of Labor report, the number of web developer jobs is expected to increase by 13% by 2028.
-Moreover, since new web development tools and technology emerge all the time, there will always be a need for people who can master and apply them.
+Moreover, since new software engineering tools and technology emerge all the time, there will always be a need for people who can master and apply them.

 Is This Path Right For Me?